 - Pros: The Tesla Model 3 offers quick acceleration, fun driving dynamics, an excellent range for its price, and plenty of high-tech features.

-- Cons: The Tesla Model 3’s interior controls, only accessible from a single touchscreen, can be unwieldy and difficult for some, and there have been many complaints about the inconsistent quality of exterior and interior parts upon delivery from driver to driver.
+- Cons: The Model 3’s interior controls, only accessible from a single touchscreen, can be unwieldy and difficult for some, and there have been many complaints about the inconsistent quality of exterior and interior parts upon delivery from driver to driver.

 - See Also: Cybertruck and Elon Musk